 Cellular Sales independently operates this site and is a Verizon Authorized Retailer.

-Technically, you could live a fully connected, informed, and fulfilling life without a smartphone.
+WIthout a smartphone, you could techinically still enjoy a fully connected, informed, and fulfilling life.
 Let’s be honest, though: no one really wants to do that.
-Wireless devices have forever changed the means we use to keep in touch, work, and stay entertained.
-Your favorite Apple, Samsung, or Motorola phone today is the result of many decades of innovation.
+Wireless devices have become essential to the way we do everything.
+They've forever changed the means we use to keep in touch, work, and stay entertained.
+Your favorite AppleSamsung, or Motorola phone today is the result of many decades of innovation.
+Ever wonder, "When was the first smartphone invented?"
+We'll tell you.
 Keep reading to learn more about the history of smartphones.

 Cell phones vs. smartphones

 The Oxford dictionary defines a smartphone as a “mobile phone that also has some of the functions of a small computer.”
 That typically means the ability to check your email, browse websites, and use software (like apps for productivity and travel) that require the internet.
+Where cell phones gave us the ability to call and text without a physical phone line, smartphones provide us with full online access and much richer functionality.

 When was the first cell phone invented?